AtiQ-Rahman/prothomalo-epaper2pdf/README.md

 - PowerShell
 - ImageMagick (Please download and install ImageMagick from [here](https://imagemagick.org/script/download.php#windows))

+## Note
+Open PowerShell/Terminal as Admin then run this `Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser` before running the script.

 ## Usage
 1. Clone or download the script to your local machine.
 2. Open PowerShell/Terminal and navigate to the directory containing the script.